LuminosoInsight/luminoso-api-client-python/README.md

 Installation
 ---------------
-This client API is designed to be used with Python 2.6, 2.7, 3.3, or 3.4.
+This client API is designed to be used with Python 3.

 You can download and install it using a Python package manager: